 That said, in the spectrum of emotions there are a few things about anger that set it apart.

-So here are some things to understand about it—now, while you (hopefully) are not in the thick of it — followed by three questions you can use when you are in the thick of it to help you quickly transition to something more useful.
+So here are some things to understand about it—now, while you (hopefully) are not in the thick of it — followed by a three question self check-in you can use when you are in the thick of it to help you quickly transition to something more useful.

 Anger isn’t “effective”

 “Speak when you are angry and you will make the best speech you will ever regret.” - Ambrose Bierce

 “The best fighter is never angry.” - Lao Tzu

 With other emotions — for example, when you’re wracked with sadness— you know you’re not operating at your best.
 It’s self-evident.
 But anger can deceive you into believing you’re the most capable, intelligent, sane human being on the planet.

 That’s a problem, because it’s tempting to secretly believe that being angry is somehow effective.

 That you need to be angry in order to change something.